Array (data structure)

-In computer science, an array is a data structure consisting of a collection of elements (values or variables), of same memory size, each identified by at least one array index or key, a collection of which may be a tuple, known as an index tuple.
+In computer science, an array is a data structure consisting of a collection of elements (values or variables), of the same memory size, each identified by at least one array index or key, the collection of which may be a tuple, known as an index tuple.
 In general, an array is a mutable and linear collection of elements with the same data type.
 An array is stored such that the position (memory address) of each element can be computed from its index tuple by a mathematical formula.
 The simplest type of data structure is a linear array, also called a one-dimensional array.

 For example, an array of ten 32-bit (4-byte) integer variables, with indices 0 through 9, may be stored as ten words at memory addresses 2000, 2004, 2008, ..., 2036, (in hexadecimal: 0x7D0, 0x7D4, 0x7D8, ..., 0x7F4) so that the element with index i has the address 2000 + (i × 4).

 The memory address of the first element of an array is called first address, foundation address, or base address.

 Because the mathematical concept of a matrix can be represented as a two-dimensional grid, two-dimensional arrays are also sometimes called "matrices".
 In some cases the term "vector" is used in computing to refer to an array, although tuples rather than vectors are the more mathematically correct equivalent.
 Tables are often implemented in the form of arrays, especially lookup tables; the word "table" is sometimes used as a synonym of array.